-Rape (and sexual assault) in colloquial speech has connotations of sex by force or threat.
+Rape (and sexual assault) in colloquial speech have connotations of sex by force or threat.
 But rape and sexual assault can occur without any force or threat.
 In “The Riddle of Rape-by-Deception and the Myth of Sexual Autonomy” Jed Rubenfeld, Professor of Law at Yale Law School, writes that having sex with a person who hasn’t consented to the act is rape.
 Always.
 No Exceptions.

 While rape and sexual assault can most certainly take place without force or threat, Rubenfeld’s claim is too strong.
 A person can fail to give consent to a sexual act without the act thereby being an instance of rape or sexual assault—indeed without the act being morally wrong.

 Rubenfeld is right that most instances in which one of the parties having sex (or both) have failed to give consent to the act, the act is morally wrong.
 Immoral sex need not be rape (or sexual assault), however.
-For example, if both sex partners are minors, they are not legally in a position to give content.
-If they have sex, they have not given legal content.
+For example, if both sex partners are minors, they are not legally in a position to give consent.
+If they have sex, they have not given legal consent.
 But it doesn't follow that one person raped or assaulted the other.
 'Rape’ is better understood as follows:

 A’s sexual encounter with B counts as A's rape of B, just in case (i) A is in a position to give informed consent to have penetrative sex, (ii) A knows or ought to have known that B is not in a position to consent to have penetrative sex or is not verbally or physically agreeing to have penetrative sex, and (iii) A is proceeding to have penetrative sex with B, despite (ii).